finbourne/lusid-sdk-java/sdk/docs/StagingRuleSetApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // StagingRuleSetApi apiInstance = apiFactory.build(StagingRuleSetApi.class);

         StagingRuleSetApi apiInstance = ApiFactoryBuilder.build(fileName).build(StagingRuleSetApi.class);
         String entityType = "entityType_example"; // String | The entity type for which to create the staging rule set.
         CreateStagingRuleSetRequest createStagingRuleSetRequest = new CreateStagingRuleSetRequest(); // CreateStagingRuleSetRequest | Request to create a staging rule set. try {
+            // uncomment the below to set overrides at the request level
+            // StagingRuleSet result = apiInstance.createStagingRuleSet(entityType, createStagingRuleSetRequest).execute(opts);

             StagingRuleSet result = apiInstance.createStagingRuleSet(entityType, createStagingRuleSetRequest).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {